mana-byte/time-to-sleep.nvim/README.md

 ```
 ## ✏️ Usage

+### ✏️ Journal
+- Open the journal with the mapping you set in the Configuration

+🚀 A very pratical and handy feature:

+ You can enter visual mode, select the code you want to paste in the journal and then open the journal with the mapping you set in the Configuration.
+The code will be pasted in the journal as a code block.

+### 📂 Tabs
 Every tab works on the action of deleting what you need.

 For example in Emoji tab: